caerbannogwhite/preludio/core/gandalff/README.md

 	HasNull() bool
 	// Returns the number of null values in the series.
 	NullCount() int
+	// Returns the number of non-null values in the series.
+	NonNullCount() int
 	// Returns if the element at index i is null.
 	IsNull(i int) bool
 	// Sets the element at index i to null.